 End Points

-Similarly to the start points, endpoints are either user defined (Mole 2 only) or calculated:
+Similarly to the start points, endpoints are either user defined (Mole 2 desktop version only) or calculated:

 User defined:

-By clicking on the surface of the molecule in a desktop aplication.
+These points can be specified by clicking on the surface of the molecule in the desktop application.

 Calculated:

 For each cavity diagram a subgraph B is induced by the boundary vertices.
 All vertices that would not fit a probe with radius defined by opening threshold parameter are removed.
 Then, the connected components of B are computed.
-For each component, the vertex with the highest volume is picked as a tunnel endpoint.
+Finally, for each component, the vertex with the highest volume is picked as a tunnel endpoint.

 4. Tunnel Computation

-Finally, when the set of start and end points is identied for each cavity, the Dijkstra's Shortest Path algorithm can be used to nd the tunnels between all pairs of start and end points using the weight function taking into account distances to the surface of the closest vdW spheres.
+Finally, when the set of start- and end-points is identified for each cavity, the Dijkstra's Shortest Path algorithm is used to find the tunnels between all pairs of start- and end-points using the weight function taking into account distances to the surface of the closest vdW spheres.

-Tunnel is also represented with 3D natural spline representation that maps the normalized tunnel length to a set of 3D points.
-We refer to this representation as thecenterline of the tunnel.
-75 points are typically used for visualization.
+Then, the tunnel centerline is represented as a 3D natural spline defined by the Voronoi diagram vertices that form the path found by the Dijkstra’s algorithm.

 Final Note on the Complexity of the Algorithm

 The worst case complexity of the algorithm is O(M log M) where M is the number of vertices of the Voronoi diagram.
 In the worst case, M = N2 where N is the number of atoms.
-However, in most cases M is almost equal to N. The complexity of calculating the Voronoi diagram is O(N log N).
+However, in most practical cases M is almost equal to N. Additonally, the complexity of calculating the Voronoi diagram is O(N log N).
 The complexity of all steps of the pre-processing phase is at most O(M log M).
 Finally, finding the paths using the Dijkstra's algorithm is O(K M log M) where K is number of tunnels.
+Together, the complexity of the algorithm is O(K N2 log N) where K is the number of found tunnels and N is the number of atoms in the molecule.